 - ARM Architecture Reference Manuals.

-- Cortex-A series processors.

 - Cortex-R series processors.

 - Cortex-M series processors.

-- ARM11 processors.

 - ARM9 processors.

 - ARM7 processors.

 Other publications

 This ARM Compiler tools documentation is not intended to be an introduction to the C or C++ programming languages.
 It does not try to teach programming in C or C++, and it is not a reference manual for the C or C++ standards.
 Other publications provide general information about programming.